The International Investigations Review: Poland

 Year in review

-In January 2019, the Polish government published the last Draft of the Act on Liability of Collective Entities for Acts Prohibited under Penalty.
-The key purpose of the new Act was to enhance the effectiveness of preventing and fighting serious economic and tax crime, including corruption.
-The effective tools included, inter alia, more extensive liability, new obligations imposed on collective entities (such as the obligations regarding whistle-blowers, compliance and internal issues) and stricter sanctions.
-The most important changes included were: (1) no closed list of criminal offences the liability for which may be incurred by collective entities; and (2) the possibility to hold a collective entity liable without the natural person having been previously convicted by a valid court judgment.
+In January 2019, the government published its latest draft of the Act on the Liability of Collective Entities for Acts Prohibited under Penalty.
+Work on the draft was stopped at the end of the parliamentary term in November 2019.
+At the end of August 2020, the Ministry of Justice announced resumption of work on the draft Act.
+Unofficially, the new Act will be limited in its initial phase to large entrepreneurs and its key purpose is to enhance the effectiveness of efforts to fight and prevent serious economic and tax crime, including corruption.
+Based on the previous draft, the solutions offered by the new Act may include more extensive liability, new obligations for collective entities (such as obligations regarding whistle-blowers, compliance and internal issues) and stricter sanctions.
+The most important changes may concern: (1) the lack of a definitive list of criminal offences liability for which may be incurred by collective entities; and (2) the option to hold a collective entity liable without a natural person having been previously convicted by a valid court judgment.

 Conclusions and outlook

-1 Tomasz Konopka is a partner at Sołtysiński Kawecki & Szlęzak.
+1 Tomasz Konopka and Katarzyna Randzio-Sajkowska are partners at Soltysinski Kawecki & Szlezak.